-The reduction in waterborne disease outbreaks in Pennsylvania over the last 20 years is due in part to Pennsylvania's filtration requirements.
+The reduction in waterborne disease outbreaks in Pennsylvania over the last 21 years is due in part to Pennsylvania's filtration requirements.
 On March 25, 1989, when the Commonwealth of Pennsylvania adopted the filtration regulations, 231 public water systems were using unfiltered surface water sources.
 These systems ultimately filtered or abandoned the sources.
 Filtration plants have been constructed for nearly all of the state's unfiltered surface water sources.

-Currently, only 36 unfiltered surface and GUDI systems remain, while the number of surface and GUDI filtration plants has increased from 204 to 353.
+Currently, only 30 unfiltered surface and groundwater under the direct influence of surface water (GUDI) systems remain, while the number of surface and GUDI filtration plants has increased from 204 to 357.
 Pennsylvanians benefit from the improved public health protection provided by these filtration plants.